-The perfect eight by one, tabletop or rack mounting mixer that can be spec'd into the smallest chapel on the stingiest budget mic/line and trim control, channel on/off, phantom power for condensers from a heavy-duty power supply, headphone monitoring, and L.E.D. peak indicators for accurate level control.
+The perfect eight by one, tabletop or rack mounting mixer that can be spec'd into the smallest chapel on the stingiest budget.
+Engineered with the same

+Engineered with the same reliability and quality performance that is the hallmark of the TOA 900 Series P.A.
+Amplifiers, the RX-31C ("C" for church, get it?) is compact and loaded with the practical, useful features that you need for the church job.
+Like: effective, five section peaking equalization and built-in high and low pass filters;on each input, mic/line and trim control, channel on/off, phantom power for condensers from a heavy-duty power supply, headphone monitoring, and L.E.D. peak indicators for accurate level control.
 The 31C is fully transformer isolated on both the in's n' out's which are on XLR's.
-From a nominal +4 to a max of +24 cBm you get performance for any pulpit: 20 Hz to 20 kHz, +0.0-2.5 dB; less than 0.05% THD (+4 dBm @ 1 kHz); and a quiet -132 dBm E.I.N. on hum and noise: to keep the hum out of the hymn.
-To keep the control setting sacred, an optional attractive cover can be easily fitted over the top panel.
-To feed a tape machine there's an individual Record Out from the Line feed.
-Literally, everything you need to convert the tired, worn-out junk and go on your own crusade to go after the new business that's out there waiting for you.
+From a norninal +4 to a max of +24 dBm you get performance for any pulpit: 20 Hz to 20 kHz, +0.0-2.5 dB; less than 0.05% THD (+4 dBm @ 1 kHz); and a quiet - 132 dBm E.I.N. on hum and noise: to keep the control setting sacred, an optional attractive cover can be easily fitted over the top panel.
+To feed a tape machine there's an incividual Record Out from the Line feed.
+Literally, everything you need to convert the tired, worn-out junk and go on your own crusace to go after the new business that's out there waiting for you.